aip956/QwasarProjects/ConvexOpt/README.md

 - Bisection method to find the root of the derivative (where slope = 0, i.e. the minimum)
 - Newton-Raphson method for faster root finding using second-order derivative information
 - Gradient Descent to simulate iterative descent towards the minimum
 - Linear programming (Highs solver) to maximize a linear objective function under constraints.
-Each solution was validated against known optimization results using SciPy's Brent's method.
+Each method was validated by comparing its results to SciPy's minimize-scalar using Brent's method, a robust built-in scalar optimizer.
+Brent's result served as a benchmark for accuracy.

 Plot:
 <img